nolar/kopf/docs/contributing.rst

 However, please include a "Signed-off-by" tag in every patch (this tag is a conventional way to confirm that you agree to the DCO):

-The sign-off can be either written manually, or added with `git commit -s`.
+The sign-off can be either written manually or added with `git commit -s`.
 If you contribute often, you can automate this in Kopf's repo with a [Git hook](https://stackoverflow.com/a/46536244/857383).